bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 you see that some interface method is called, it's not easy to see which class it belongs especially where there might be more than one candidate.

-Not all the classes are testable with pure unit tests.
+Not all the classes above are testable with pure unit tests.
 The ones in the middle of the dependency graph are, like `foo` and `waldo`.
 Others, like `waldo_builder`, are simple and would be covered by component/system tests, it's hard and little value from trying to unit tests.
-Yet others like `buzz` and `bar` might use C wrapper APIs and should follow a similar strategy like those, where testing is not pure unit tests, but rather against real artefacts.
+Yet others like `buzz` and `bar` might use regular data or C wrapper APIs and should follow a similar strategy like those.

 And lastly there are misunderstanding around the alternatives like usages of smart pointers and `const` for holding to the interfaces.
 In the next article